-Liberal groups get behind weekend 'March for Truth' rallies aimed at Trump
+'March for Truth': Ex-Obama White House stars, liberal heavyweights eye Trump

 POLITICS

-Liberal groups get behind weekend 'March for Truth' rallies aimed at Trump

-Protesters are marching Saturday in nearly 130 U.S. cities to call for what they consider the need for more thorough federal investigations into whether President Trump’s associates colluded with Russia during the 2016 presidential elections.
+Protesters are rallying Saturday in nearly 130 U.S. cities to call for what they consider the need for more thorough federal investigations into whether President Trump’s associates colluded with Russia during the 2016 presidential elections.

-The protests -- including ones in Washington and outside of Trump’s golf club in Bedminster, N.J. -- began early Saturday and have so far been without incident.
+The rallying in Washington on the National Mall is being held within blocks of a pro-Trump rally outside of the White House.

+The sides reportedly clashed briefly at the pro-Trump “Pittsburgh Not Paris” rally but no major incidents so far have been reported.

 Trump protestors and supporters have clashed and disrupted each other’s events numerous times since essentially the start of the 2016 presidential election cycle.

-On Wednesday night, Trump supporters disrupted a California Democratic Rep. Lou Correa’s town hall in Orange County.
+Among the most recent incidents occurred Wednesday night, when Trump supporters disrupted a California Democratic Rep. Lou Correa’s town hall in Orange County.

-In March 2016, protests and scuffles forced the cancellation of a Trump rally at the University of Illinois, in Chicago.
+In March 2016, protests and scuffles forced the cancellation of a Trump rally at the University of Illinois at Chicago.

-The also suggest the nationwide rallies are not part of the so-called “resist” Trump efforts.

-“The legitimacy of our democracy is more important than the interests of any party, or any president," the group says.